Fewest-Switches Surface Hopping with Combined Deep Learning Potential and Long Short-Term Memory Network Propagator for Simulating Realistic Photochemical Processes: METHOD

 \subsubsection{Electronic State Density}

 The information of electronic degrees of freedom is represented explicitly with electron density matrix.
-As discussed in our previous work, the diagonal elements of density matrix, which are relevant to the population of the simulated system on different electronic states, play the most essential role on the prediction performance of LSTM.
-On one hand, it has been observed that the LSTM-driven trajectory would fail very likely in presence of prediction deviations occurring around the value of 0.5.
-On the other hand, the activation functions are usually activated around zero.
-Consequently, we introduced a rescaling function $g$ to diagonal elements of density matrix as eq \ref{eq:g_xx} (see the next page), in which $x$ denotes a diagonal element of density matrix.
-No rescale is applied to off-diagonal elements of density matrix since their characteristics is not difficult for training, at least in the present cases.
+As discussed in our previous work, the diagonal elements of density matrix, which are relevant to the population of the simulated system on different electronic states, play the most essential role on the prediction performance of LSTM. { On one hand, success of LSTM-driven trajectory is heavily dependent on correct attention to the starting point of coherence in density.
+On the other hand, the activation functions in neural networks are usually activated around $0$.
+Direct usage of diagonal elements of density matrix as input is unrecommended.
+Instead, we introduced a rescaling function $g$ as eq \ref{eq:g_xx}, where $x$ denotes a diagonal element of density matrix.
+Detailed explanation of eq \ref{eq:g_xx} is shown in Supporting Information. } No rescale is applied to off-diagonal elements of density matrix since their characteristics is not difficult for training, at least in the present cases.